-How do these proposals preserve or enhance the settings of the listed buildings along The Parade?
+We do not believe the proposed extension preserves the settings of the listed buildings along The Parade.

-There seems little point in having an adopted policy if it is not applied fairly for all applications and granting the proposed extension could reasonably be expected to lead to similar applications from other properties along Porthcressa Road with an expectation that they would be granted.
+There seems little point in having an adopted policy if it is not applied fairly for all applications.
+Granting the proposed extension could reasonably be expected to lead to similar applications from other properties along Porthcressa Road with an expectation that they would be granted.
 Taken together these could have a significant adverse impact on the setting of the listed buildings along The Parade.

-The proposed development would reduce our privacy by directly overlooking our garden from the kitchen window and reducing the distance between living rooms of the two properties to an unacceptable degree.
+The proposed development would reduce our privacy by directly overlooking our garden from the kitchen window and bedroom windows and reducing the distance between living rooms of the two properties to an unacceptable degree.
 For this and the other reasons listed above we object to this application.